Operational Hours Mon - Fri: 8:00AM - 4:30PM

 After 20 weeks of pregnancy, abortion can be performed by a medical doctor if the pregnancy endangers the woman’s life or the unborn baby’s health.

-“Voluntary termination of pregnancy” is a PMB condition under Diagnosis and Treatment Pair (DTP) code 296M.
+“Voluntary termination of pregnancy” is a PMB condition under the Diagnosis and Treatment Pair (DTP) code 296M.
 The treatment component specified for this DTP is “Induced abortion; medical and surgical management”.
 The medical schemes must pay for the consultations, tests, medicines, medical or surgical abortion, and follow-up consultations and treatment in full if the services were obtained from a designated service provider (DSP).

 READ MORE

 Worldwide, cervical cancer is the fourth most common cancer in women.
 In South Africa, cervical cancer has been identified as a national priority, as 1 in every 42 women has a lifetime risk of being diagnosed with cervical cancer.
-However, it can be treated successfully if detected in early.
+However, it can be treated successfully if detected early.

 Diagnosis and Treatment Pair (DTP) code 960M.
 Treatable cervical cancer is a PMB condition under DTP code 954M – Cancer of Cervix – treatable.
 According to the PMB regulation, treatable cancers are defined as follows:

-1. they involve only the organ of origin and have not spread to adjacent organs;
+1. They involve only the organ of origin and have not spread to adjacent organs.

-2. there is no evidence of distant metastatic spread;
+2. There is no evidence of distant metastatic spread.

 According to the PMB regulations, schemes must pay for the diagnosis, treatment and care costs of treatable cervical cancer, irrespective of the medical scheme option a member belongs to.
 This would include consultations with doctors and other health professionals, surgery, radiology, pathology, chemotherapy and radiation therapy.
-If cancer has spread, the only treatment that does not provide a five-year survival benefit of more than 10% is not PMB level of care.
+If the cancer has spread, the only treatment that does not provide a five-year survival benefit of more than 10% is not PMB level of care.
 In such instances, clinically appropriate healthcare services must be funded.

 READ MORE